 As much as I love a big bowl of pasta, it’s not really the best thing on a hot summer night when you want something lighter.
+That’s when I created this sweet potato pasta with chickpeas and spinach.
 Over the past couple of weeks I have been experimenting with different veggies as substitutes for pasta.
 Zucchini is a popular one that pairs really well with pesto or pasta sauce.
 For sweet potato noodles, I went with Asian/Thai inspired flavors and loved how it turned out!
-To make “pasta” out of the sweet potatoes, I used a Procizion spiral slicer.
-(They were kind enough to send me one to try out!)
-Although it takes a little muscle to push the sweet potatoes through, I have a feeling it will become a frequently used gadget in my kitchen.

 In case you need more convincing to try this dish, let’s take a quick look at how subbing a vegetable for pasta can add not only flavor but numerous healthy benefits.

 - One cup of white pasta has 330 calories, while one cup of sweet potato pasta has only 114!